X

 As you get ready to complete the application, please be prepared to submit the following:

-• Thoughtful responses to three questions (up to 1,200 word limit):
+• Thoughtful responses to questions (up to 1,200-word limit):

-• Please highlight the leadership positions you have held during the past five years, and describe your major accomplishments?
+• Please highlight the leadership positions you have held during the past five years and describe your major accomplishments.

 • Where do you plan to be administratively, or in a leadership capacity, in five years?
 What strategies and initiatives will you pursue to accomplish this goal?